MJ029/Notes/Interview Questions/Interview Questions - Regression Analysis.md

 **How to improve performance of a Regression models**
 - The Outliner Treatment:
-	- Outliners have great significance in linear regression because regression is very sensitive to outliners.
+	- Outlier have great significance in linear regression because regression is very sensitive to Outlier.
-	- Therefore, it becomes critical to treat outliners with appropriate values.
+	- Therefore, it becomes critical to treat Outlier with appropriate values.
 	- It can also prove useful if you replace the values with MEAN, MEDIAN, MODE (or) PERCENTILE depends on distribution.
-	- Some of the methods of eliminating outliners are the "Z-Score" and the "IQR Score" methods.
+	- Some of the methods of eliminating Outlier are the "Z-Score" and the "IQR Score" methods.

 **Cons of Regression Analysis:**
 - One of the Cons of Regression analysis is that is sensitive and dependent on outliner.